Change your MDM authority

 - Click Next and complete the wizard.

 - The MDM authority is now set to Microsoft Intune.
-The Intune Subscription should no longer be displayed in the Microsoft Intune Subscriptions node of the Configuration Manager console.
+The Intune Subscription doesn't display in the Microsoft Intune Subscriptions node of the Configuration Manager console.

 - To verify that the MDM authority is set, take the following steps: a.
 Sign in to the Azure portal using the same Intune tenant that you used earlier. b.
 Choose More Services > Monitoring + Management > Intune > Device enrollment.
 The MDM authority is displayed in the top-right section of the Overview blade.

 After the change in MDM authority is complete, review the following steps:

 - When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service.
 This behavior is outside of the regularly scheduled check-in.
 Therefore, after you change the MDM authority for the tenant from hybrid to Intune standalone, all the devices that are powered on and online connect with the service, receive the new MDM authority, and are managed by Intune standalone.
 There is no interruption to the management and protection of these devices.

 - Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.